Home » Fall/Winter » Cinnamon Scones

 Cinnamon Scones

-These cinnamon scones are a classic buttermilk scone covered in cinnamon then layered on top of itself to create a swirl of cinnamon bursts.
+These cinnamon scones are classic buttermilk scones covered in cinnamon and then layered on top of themselves to create swirls of cinnamon bursts.
 They are flaky, buttery and not sweet at all.
+Enjoy warm scones with your morning coffee!

 • Author: Alie Romano